winering/Preferabli-for-iOS/PreferabliDataSDK/PreferabliDataSDK/tools/PreferabliDataSDK.docc/How to use.md

 # How to use

-After installation, continue on here for information on how to use the SDK.
+After <doc:Installation> of the SDK, read the following to familiarize yourself with how to use the SDK.

 ## Overview